That was the response to the majority of the CFB Playoff Rankings on Tuesday.

 For the complete rankings, Click Here.

-As it stands, the top six have four teams that lead their conference or division standings (Alabama, Oregon, Florida State, TCU and Ohio State) and one more that is in the mix for their division title despite a loss (Mississippi State).
+As it stands, the top six has fiveteams that lead their conference or division standings (Alabama, Oregon, Florida State, TCU and Ohio State) and one more that is in the mix for their division title despite a loss (Mississippi State, who needs to beat Ole Miss and have Auburn win to earn a spot in the SEC title game).

 So how will the final rankings look in December, and who will be in?